 Five days went by.
 I was still limping around.
 Still hydrogen peroxide-ing.
 Still oozing… oozing?
 Gross.
 Infection.

-I went back to Urgent Care Friday morning just to get it checked out and make sure I was healing properly.
+I reluctantly went back to Urgent Care Friday morning just to get it checked out and make sure I was healing properly.
 They laughed at the little piece of granola I had in a plastic baggie and suggested an X-Ray.
 Two X-rays and a Tetanus shot later, we see that:

 There is a radiopaque foreign body in the soft tissues along the posterior plantar surface of the calcaneus.
-This is a dense foregn body located approximately 3-4mm deep to the skin surface; the foreign body measures 5 x 2 x 2 mm.
+This is a dense foreign body located approximately 3-4mm deep to the skin surface; the foreign body measures 5 x 2 x 2 mm.